American Land Rights Association: History

 The organization was founded in 1978 by property owners in the community of Wawona, California, located within Yosemite National Park.
 It was initially named the National Park Inholders Association; it describes its mission at that time as "to protect private property landowners from unwanted acquisition by the National Park Service".

 The National Park Inholders Association changed its name to the National Inholders Association (NIA) in 1980.
 In 1985, it added a number of grazing permittees on federal land to its membership roll.
 In the early 1990s, it advocated the cause of mining claimholders.
 In 1995, the organization was renamed as the American Land Rights Association (ALRA).

-A case of a appointee, that was for environmental preservation, was John Turner, a friend of vice-president Dick Cheney, who was under consideration for the #2 position in the Department of the Interior.
+A case of an appointee, that was for environmental preservation, was John Turner, a friend of vice-president Dick Cheney, who was under consideration for the #2 position in the Department of the Interior.
 ALRA and other property-rights organizations opposed Turner's appointment because of his position as president of the Conservation Fund, which an ALRA release asserted was "dedicated to threatening, dividing and isolating land owners and small towns".
 President George W. Bush chose not to appoint Turner, instead selecting mining-industry lobbyist J. Steven Griles.
 President George W. Bush however, nominated Turner for Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs, who was then appointed and held the position in office until July 2005.